hasibzunair/adversarial-lesions-rest-api-demo/README.md

 Serves a deep learning based melanoma detection model using a REST API endpoint.

 ### Local development
-To use this code for local dev, first clone the repo using :
+To use this code for local development, first clone the repo using :
 ```bash
 $ git clone https://github.com/hasibzunair/adversarial-lesions-rest-api-demo.git
 ```